Smurfer420/GPU-stress-test/README.md

 #### Windows version?

-uhh, no? (compile it to an .exe yourself, i am to lazy)
+~uhh, no? (compile it to an .exe yourself, i am to lazy)~ Now working. (should have the same performance as the linux version too)

 #### Can i modify, share, or use the code?